egisbekovim0/newRepoForAdv/README.md

-1.Book reservation
+a) Book reservation
-2.Web application designed for managing a collection of books and users.
+b) Web application designed for managing a collection of books and users.
 With this application, users can add, edit, and delete books, as well as create and manage user profiles.
-3.Amangeldi Diyar, Egisbekov Erlan, Raisov Raiymbek.
+c) Amangeldi Diyar, Egisbekov Erlan, Raisov Raiymbek.
-4. Step 1 Create project folder,write go mod init github Step 2 write go get gorm.io
+e) Step 1 Create project folder,write go mod init github Step 2 write go get gorm.io
    Step 3 go get gofiber/fiber/v2 and joho/godotenv from github
    Step 4 we go to vs code and create folders models, storage and file.env